nathanial/geist/LightingAlternatives.md

 - Intent queue prioritization by cause (Edit > Light > StreamLoad) and ring distance.
 - Budgets per lane (edit/light/bg) based on worker counts; skip far‑ring light updates.
 - Coalesce multiple dirty regions per chunk before scheduling a lighting job; favor finalize passes over speculative remeshes.
+ - Mirror Minecraft’s knobs: a per‑tick `maxUpdateCount` budget and a flag to defer cross‑chunk edges (our analogue to `skipEdgeLightPropagation`) until neighbor chunks/sections are ready.

+11) Two‑Phase Decrease/Increase BFS (Minecraft‑style)
+- Idea: On removal/downgrade, first run a targeted darkening pass that retracts only light that depended on the removed path; then run a normal propagation from remaining sources and the darkening boundary to restore persistent light.
+- Data: Two work queues per channel (decrease, increase).
+Optional bitmask/epoch per cell to avoid duplicate enqueues within a job.
+No per‑cell provenance required.
+- Ops:
+  - Decrease: seed with the removed position and previous value; for each popped cell, if a neighbor’s value equals the value it would have had via this path, lower it and enqueue; if not, push that neighbor into the increase queue (boundary).
+  - Increase: seed with boundary cells plus any nearby emitters/skylight; run standard BFS/Dijkstra to refill.
+  - Borders: enqueue cross‑chunk edges as “edge work”; if neighbor section isn’t loaded, tag it and complete once available (our skip‑edge analogue).
+- Pros: Precisely removes stale light without over‑darkening; cheap compared to full region recompute; matches well‑known behavior and expectations.
+- Cons: Slightly more complex control flow than a single flood; needs careful seam handling to avoid ping‑pong.
+- Notes: Applies to both block light and skylight; can be capped per tick via a budget like `doLightUpdates` and scheduled off‑thread.

 10) Data Packing & Performance Notes
 - Nibble packing (4‑bit) for macro light grids is feasible; micro planes remain u8.